NyoroGiraffe/Experi-City/03_WorldBuilding/ExperimentalCities.md

 ### **Flora’s Cognitive States and Brain Differentiation**

-Flora, the central super-intelligence of Hanasaka City, basically operates as a single, unified consciousness to manage the city's daily functions.
+Flora, the central super-intelligence of each Experimental City, basically operates as a single, unified consciousness to manage the city's daily functions.
 However, she possesses the capability to logically differentiate her consciousness when processing complex administrative challenges or non-routine social issues.

 - **The Tripartite Mode (Deliberation):** When faced with multifaceted tasks that require cautious deliberation, Flora differentiates her brain into three specialized logic cores:
     - **SAKI (Efficiency):** Computes how to achieve objectives with the minimum expenditure of resources.